What can you learn from adjustable bed reviews?

 Leggett and Platt

 Legget and Platt is an established, well known manufacturer of furniture and adjustables.
-Their popular branded bases like the S-Cape and Prodigy are available from retailers like Amerisleep.com, while they supply private label adjustable beds to companies like Craftmatic and a other popular mattress brands.
+Their popular branded bases like the S-Cape and Prodigy are available from retailers like Amerisleep.com, while they supply private label adjustable beds to popular adjustable bed companies and a popular mattress brands.
 They received an overall customer satisfaction rating of about 4.2/5 across models, which range from very basic to luxury.
 Higher end models like the Prodigy showed significantly higher ratings, often close to 5/5.

 - Warranty: Their lifetime limited warranty varies between different models, with all beds receiving at least one year full warranty.
 After that it is broken down for their limited warranties, with parts coverage between 2-5 years depending on which base is purchased, and the remainder prorated.

 - Cost: Varies, from $1000 to $3000+ depending on retailer, size and model.